 - Homogenization explodes fat droplets in milk.
 According to Deep Nutrition, when you magnify a drop of fresh milk on a slide 10,000,000 times, you can see incredibly complex casein micelles.
 “Imagine a mound of spaghetti and meatballs formed into a big, round ball.
 The strands of spaghetti are made of protein (casein) and the meatballs are made of the most digestible form of calcium phosphate, called colloidal calcium phosphate, which holds the spaghetti strands together in a clump with its tiny magnetic charge.
 This clumping prevents sugar from reacting with and destroying milk’s essential amino acids.”
 To make a long story short, every globe of fat is enclosed within a membrane of sorts.
 The lipid bylayer within has a lot of specialized proteins that perform particular tasks, and as long as that membrane stays around that lipid blob, “the fat is easily digested, the gallbladder doesn’t have to squeeze out any bile for the fat to be absorbed, the fatty acids inside the blob are isolated from the calcium in the casein micelles, and everything goes smoothly.
 But if calcium and fats come into contact with one another . . . milk loses much of its capacity to deliver nutrients into your body.”
 Homogenization has been linked to heart disease as well (and though that idea is refuted by some, they never appear to take the above breakdown into account).

 - So, not only is high heat and homogeneity in general terrible for humans, it’s also terrible for the milk that humans drink.
 Once pasteurized and homogenized, those fat globules are all the same tiny size (now small enough to enter your bloodstream and wreak mucosal havoc instead of staying in your belly where they belong) and “lack the sophisticated bylayer wrapping and are instead caked with minerals and tangled remnants of casein micelles.”
 The high heat has caused the sugar to react with the amino acids, which denatures the proteins and removes the colloidal calcium phosphate from the equation.
 Your spaghetti matrix becomes ten times as tangled as your headphone cords and is more tightly wound than your boyfriend the day before his thesis proposal is due.
-That friendly meatball of colloidal calcium has gone on to fuse with those fatty acids and now they form a soap made of milk-fat.
+That friendly meatball of colloidal calcium has gone on to fuse with those fatty acids and now they form a soap-like goo made of milk-fat.
 This saponification reaction can not only irritate the crap out of people’s GI tracts but make the very nutrients we’ve been led to believe we should drink milk for pretty much good for nothing, or at least pretty close.

 - Processing destroys the signal molecules that let your body recognize milk as its buddy, instead causing it to react more like it’s an alien invader, which, after running the past.-homo. gauntlet (is that a nickname that works? or not?) it basically is.